-Once you create your merged results query, you can create a visualization and then use the gear menu to add the visualization to a dashboard:
+Once you create your merged results query, you can create a visualization and then follow the instructions for adding a query tile to a dashboard to save the visualization to a dashboard.

-- Click the gear menu and select Save to Dashboard.
+- Click on the Explore’s gear menu and select Merge Results.

-Whenever possible you should use the data from a single Explore, because your Looker developers have carefully considered how the data from different database tables should be combined together.
+Whenever possible, you should use the data from a single Explore because your Looker developers have carefully considered how the data from different database tables should be combined.
 When needed, though, merging results is a powerful technique that enables you to combine data from multiple Explores and databases.